rambethina/java/pages/mydoc/mydoc_week_nine.md

 Download project
 * Click on Code button (Green Button)
-* Download Zip
+* Download Zip, Unzip contents and move to a location you normally place your project.

-* Create a new intelliJ project, Select download location and leave defaults.
+* Create a new intelliJ project, and select the location where you placed your project and leave defaults.
+* Make sure your project runs successfully by running ECommerceMain (Right click and run)

 * Note usage of the following
     * packages